raul23/web-crawler/README.rst

   - The Python script saves the list of URLs as a pickle file if given the 's' option when running the script:

     ``python get_physicists_urls.py s``
+  - For more information about the script's usage, check the `Usage <#usage-for-get-physicists-urls-py>`_ section.

 2. Download Wikipedia pages
 '''''''''''''''''''''''''''